-In these lecture notes we aim at bringing together design theory and projective geometry over a ring.
+In these notes we aim at bringing together design theory and projective geometry over a ring.
 Both disciplines are well established, but the results on the interaction between them seem to be rare and scattered over the literature.
-Thus our main goal is to present the basics from either side and to develop, or at least sketch, the principal connections between them.
+Thus our main goal is to present the basics from either side, to develop, or at least sketch, the principal connections between them, and to make recommendations for further reading.
+There is no attempt to provide encyclopedic coverage with expansive notes and references.